300 movie screens to go dark in California after company shuts operations due to Covid-19 impact - Local News 8

 The Cinerama Dome, which was known for hosting limited release screenings and red-carpet premieres, was mourned by celebrities on social media following the announcement.

-Actor Jason Gordon-Levitt took to Twitter to show his sorrow about the closure announcement.
+Actor Joseph Gordon-Levitt took to Twitter to show his sorrow about the closure announcement.

 “I’m so sad.
 I remember going to the Cinerama Dome to see Star Trek IV with my dad when I was little.
 So many memories since then,” he tweeted.

-Note: Correction: A previous version of this article misstated the name of actor Joseph Gordon-Levitt.